afnid/CoreEFI/README.md

 There are only a handful of methods required to port this between platforms, and the entire system can be simulated by running the ISR routines direct from the main scheduler.
 Once it is running from the scheduler, move the encoder/event calls into timer routines and it will start showing the error rates.

-Simply clone this project and execute the Makefile to run on Linux, or to run on an Arduino Mega/Due, just load the src.ino file.
-Should work on cygwin, but that would require me to actually run Windows.
-I could at least verify on the mac.
+Simply clone this project and execute the Makefile to run on Linux or mac.
+To run on an Arduino Mega/Due, just load the src.ino file.
+Should work on cygwin, but that would require me to actually run Windows, and that will take some persuasion.

-<h3>Linux</h3>
+Once running, just type ? to get some options.  u 0 5000, will set the decoder rpm, e, d, i, t are also used often.

+<h3>Linux/Mac</h3>

 Values are initialized to support a running state, but any value can be overwritten using the prompt.
 The events process and an encoder simulator are run from the main loop scheduler instead of from interrupts.
 This mode is primarily for rapid prototyping, and profiling or using valgrind.
 The linux process is also used to test the Java interface.
+Passing any argument at all to the program switches it to run with the perfect 1 tick timer for testing.

 <h3>Arduino Due (84 MHZ)</h3>